-The Verizon Internet Gateway for Business comes with four detachable antennas.
+The Verizon Business Internet Gateway comes with four detachable antennas.
 To connect the external antennas:

 - 1. Ensure the Gateway is in vertical position. - From rear side of the Gateway, align then screw each antenna into the antenna ports as shown below.
 Ensure the connection is tight and secure.